Wondering how our software will work with and within your operation? Get answers to your questions right here.

 The backup tool performs two functions simultaneously: it periodically scans the selected directories in the background, and it watches the directories for changes (any new files will be immediately backed up).

-An encryption key is generated on the device when the software is installed; half of the key is emailed to the user, and half is stored on our portal.
+An encryption key is generated on the device when the software is installed; half of the key is emailed to the administrator, and half is stored on our portal.
 Both halves are needed for file decryption.

 Our backup system encrypts data on the device before it's sent to the cloud, but we understand that you may still consider some data too sensitive to send.
 In turn, you can customize the directories to be backed up on each machine.